sftcd/policies-consultation/Code-of-Conduct-00.md

 **Antiboycott Laws**

-The US adopted certain antiboycott laws to encourage, and in specified cases, require US companies to refuse to participate in foreign boycotts unsanctioned by the United States (such as the Arab League boycott of Israel).
-Covered Individuals shall not agree to include words such as “Boycott”, “blacklist” or similar terms in any IAB related documents such as contracts, invoices, purchase orders, etc. and shall report to the Executive Director any requests to comply with a foreign boycott.
+Some countries have adopted certain antiboycott laws to encourage, and in specified cases, require companies to refuse to participate in unsanctioned foreign boycotts.
+Covered Individuals shall not agree to include words such as “Boycott”, “blacklist” or similar terms in any IAB related documents such as contracts, invoices, purchase orders, etc. and shall report to the IAB Chair any requests to comply with a foreign boycott.

 Policy version: 1